 Rating: Member Average

 In the clinical laboratory, statistics are used to validate and monitor the performance of analytical methods, and to guide the clinical interpretation of laboratory data.
 This program will enable clinical laboratorians to broaden their knowledge of statistics and refine their skills in the application of statistical methods.
-It is an intermediate-level program for professionals who already have knowledge of the basic theories applicable to laboratory statistics, and some prior training and experience in this subject.
-The intended audience includes laboratory directors, managers, supervisors, and clinical laboratory scientists.
+It is intended for professionals who already have knowledge of the basic theories applicable to laboratory statistics and some prior training and experience in this subject.
 For laboratory professionals who wish to engage in an educational activity that recognizes their expanded knowledge and competence in statistical methods, this program provides a convenient and cost-effective means for doing so.
+This certificate program was developed in cooperation with the ADLM Management Sciences and Patient Safety Division.

 1. Descriptive Statistics and Measures of Variation

-Roger Bertholf, PhD, FACB, DABCC, University of Florida Health Sciences Center and Shands Jacksonville Hospital, Jacksonville, FL
+Roger Bertholf, PhD, FADLM, DABCC, University of Florida Health Sciences Center and Shands Jacksonville Hospital, Jacksonville, FL

 2. Statistical Distributions and Tests of Significance